infoxchange/docker-forklift/README.md

 * All variables under `environment` (e.g. `environment.FOO` will be passed in as `FOO`).

+Most of the services which provide per-application resources (e.g. a database) need to distinguish between different applications running on the same host.
+To do that, they are supplied with an application ID, which defaults to the base name of the current directory.
+If needed, this can be overridden in the configuration by the key `application_id`.

 The services to provide to the application are taken from the `services` array in the configuration file.
 The following services are known to Forklift: